 New York is a no-fault insurance state and, as such, requires drivers have the following type of auto insurance.

 New York drivers must have an auto insurance policy from a company that’s licensed by the New York State Department of Financial Services and certified by the New York State Division of Motor Vehicles.
 Under no circumstances can a New York driver have auto insurance from another state if he or she is driving with a New York driver’s license.

-When you purchase your car insurance in New York, the agent will give you an insurance identification card and or and id to access it electronically.
+When you purchase your car insurance in New York City, the agent will give you an insurance identification card and or and id to access it electronically.
 The agent will also send verification of your insurance to the DMV.
 You must show proof of insurance before you can register your vehicle in New York.